Video interview set up in preparation for an event. Event content video set up.

 Lighting

-• Three-point lighting is your friend:
+• Three-point lighting is our friend:

 • Key Light (main light)